 Podcast Archive

-I co-hosted a short-run series of podcast conversations exploring judgement, coordination, risk, and the organisational realities of AI.
+A short-run series of conversations on judgment, coordination, risk, and the organisational realities of AI.

 - why AI fails in workflows, not models